 3. Resume that lists all previous public interest involvement along with other work experience and activities.

-4. Two letters of recommendation from persons familiar with their previous or present public interest activities.
+4. Two letters of recommendation from persons familiar with your previous or present public interest activities.

-Submission instructions: The essay and resume can be uploaded to your Chancellor Scholarship Application.
+Submission instructions: The essay and resume can be uploaded to your Chancellor’s Scholarship Application.
 Letters of recommendation can be mailed or emailed to our office, at the following address: